CoderSales/Rust-Start/documentation/34-Tutorial-HashSet-onwards.md

 ##### Note from Running Program:

-Order of colors varies with each run.
+Order of colors in Output varies with each run.

 ____